internetarchive/openlibrary/scripts/solr_builder/README.md

 Took 1.75 hrs (10 May 2019, OJF) ; ~2.5 hours (Feb 2019, OJF).

-**NOTE: Now would be a good time to do another partial import, if the above took a while, or if the dump is somewhat outdated.
-See Step 3a.**

 Once that's all done, we create indices in postgres:

 ```bash